Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 Violating the Admin Conduct will be judged based on what happened, how it happened, and external factors Admin strikes are removed by head game administrators through a unanimous agreement to repeal them.
 The demotions of senior game administrators are to be handled by the head game administrators.
 Depending on the strike(s), they may be demoted to Admin or removed from staff completely.

+### Inactivity
+Admins who have been inactive for two months may be manually retired at the discretion of a senior game administrator or head game administrator.
+- Inactive game admins may be asked whether they're still active, need a break, or would like to be retired from their position.
+- If the admin notifies the admin team of their inactivity beforehand, they may be put on break until further notice.
+  - This break may last however long the senior game administrators or head game administrators decide.
+    - If their inactivity extends longer than needed, they may be retired from the admin team and notified that they may return at any time (as long as they've proven they've been active enough to show they're up-to-date).

 ### Legal and Operations Policy
 The contents of administrative/staff channels are protected and should not be released without the express authorization of relevant project leadership and consent of all parties involved.